gdalle/SparseMatrixColorings.jl/README.md

 ## Citing

-Please cite this software using the Zenodo DOI of the version you used.
+Please cite this software using the provided `CITATION.cff` file.
-The link <https://zenodo.org/doi/10.5281/zenodo.11314275> resolves to the latest version.
+The link <https://zenodo.org/doi/10.5281/zenodo.11314275> resolves to the latest version on Zenodo.